deltachat/deltachat-desktop/README.md

 - The resulting Github PR will then show, pixel by pixel, the exact UI changes that were made!
 See
   <https://github.com/blog/817-behold-image-view-modes>

 For MacOS, you'll need a Retina screen for the integration tests to pass.
 Your screen should have the same resolution as a 2016 12" Macbook.

 For Windows, you'll need Windows 10 with a 1366x768 screen.

 When running integration tests, keep the mouse on the edge of the screen and don't touch the mouse or keyboard while the tests are running.

-### Update translations
+### Translations

 Install the [transifex-client](https://docs.transifex.com/client) and get added to the `Delta Chat App` project.